Youth Ministry

 900 Alameda de las Pulgas (near Ralston Avenue), Belmont, CA

-Commemorating the 18th year anniversary of the Greek Orthodox Church of the Holy Cross and the Roman Catholic Church of the Immaculate Heart of Mary joining together in Salutations and Veneration of the relic of the Holy Cross of our Lord.
+Please join us to commemorate the 19th year anniversary of the Greek Orthodox Church of the Holy Cross and the Roman Catholic Church of the Immaculate Heart of Mary joining together in salutations and veneration of the relic of the Holy Cross of our Lord.

-His Eminence Metropolitan Gerasimos welcomes His Excellency Archbishop Cordileone, Roman Catholic Archdiocese of San Francisco, as the homilist.
+His Eminence Metropolitan Gerasimos welcomes His Excellency Archbishop Cordileone, as the homilist.

-A reception will follow in our Oaks Hall, sponsored by our Ladies Philoptochos Society.
+A reception will follow in Oaks Hall, sponsored by our Ladies Philoptochos Society.

 The service will be streamed live at www.goholycross.org